voltagevalkyrie/tourism-website-/README.md

 ## License

-ExploreWorld is licensed under the [MIT License](LICENSE).
+Friendly tourism is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of the license.

 Happy Exploring! 🌍✈️